 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know where to go for extra help about what to expect, and when, with my toddler's understanding, talking or communication."
+The resources here will help you reach the outcome: "I know where to go for extra help about what to expect, and when, with my child's understanding, talking or communication."